benhoIIand/bhol.me/README.md

-## Link shortener for my personal site
+## An attempt at making a URL shortener